The Message of the Starry Messenger is:

 This is the art of the heavenly correspondences for our psychological mythology.
 It’s all literal and metaphor for the times and it requires the growing edge of cosmology and consciousness to function effectively.

 By function effectively, I mean that you can feel into the sky as if you are related, as if what is occurring in your life is held within a much larger, compassionate context.
 I’ll offer some examples.
-In the film, Babette’s Feast, Babette offers an impoverished, fundamentalist Christian community a beautiful evening with beautiful, nourishing food – food on all levels: body, soul, spirit.
+In the film, Babette’s Feast, Babette, a French refugee fleeing Paris after the fall of the Second Empire is taken in by 2 sisters who are the leaders of an aging Christian sect.
+Out of gratitude Babette offers the small and very acetic Christian community — a beautiful evening with nourishing food and drink — un vrai diner francais.
+She offers them food on all levels: body, soul, spirit.
+In the end, her culinary art restores the community and herself.

 When the people come outside after the banquet, they look up into the nighttime sky.
 One of them says: